-Pursuant to Section 2-2 of the Kent County Code, applications for dog licenses in the Town shall be presented annually on or before the first day of July of each year to the Humane Society of Kent County or to the County Treasurer, stating the name and address of the dog's owner, the name, breed, color, age, and sex of the dog.
+Pursuant to Section 2-2 of the Kent County Code and Section 64-2 of the Queen Anne's County Code, applications for dog licenses in the Town shall be presented annually on or before the first day of July of each year to the Humane Society of Kent County, Queen Anne's County Animal Control or to the appropriate County Treasurer, stating the name and address of the dog's owner, the name, breed, color, age, and sex of the dog.
 Upon payment of the license fee, a receipt and numbered identification tag shall be issued to the owner.
-The annual license fee shall be determined by the Kent County Commissioners.
+The annual license fee shall be determined by the Kent County Commissioners or Queen Anne's County Commissioners, whichever County is appropriate.